invaded East Prussia - The Russian offensive

 Odensholm during a planned minelaying operation

-of Libau.
+southwest of Libau.
 'Ispolnitelni' sank after one of her

 own mines explodes, and 'Letuchi' capsized trying to

 rescue the crew.
-Few if any men survived from the two ships.
+Few if any men survived from the two

-German Gen Hindenburg pushed for a strategy of victory
+Front - German Gen Hindenburg pushed for a

+the Eastern front.
 Hindenburg and the Austrian Conrad

-were to launch

-offensives from East Prussia and the Carpathians.
-German
+were to launch separate offensives from East Prussia and

-forces consisted of the Tenth Army in the north just
+consisted of the Tenth Army in the north just across the

-the

 East Prussian border, the new Twelfth forming northeast

 of Warsaw, and the First and Second around Warsaw - all

 facing the Germans.
 Opposing the Austrians were the

-Fifth, Fourth, Ninth, Third, Eighth and
+Fifth, Fourth, Ninth, Third, Eighth and Eleventh Armies.

 first aim was to destroy the Russian's northern Tenth

-one of the main railway lines to Warsaw.
+Army and one of the main railway lines to Warsaw.
 On

-the 31st, to cover movements of Ninth Army elements, Mackensen
+the 31st, to cover movements of Ninth Army elements,

 minefields near the Danish island of Bornholm on the